mleoking/PhET/trunk/web/website/README.txt

   website.
 There is special support of "seeing" theses sims on main website. sims/translations/
+  - Contains temporary files when translations are deployed.
+  Translations are deployed initially to this directory for testing before being made live on the server.
   - ???
-Contains temporary files when translations are deployed.
-They are removed with a CRON job after they are a week old.
-  - ???
+They are not deleted?
 Check this, I may be confusing it with backups.
 This one may be in limbo requiring feedback from Marj and work by SR or JO staging
   - A staging are for deploying things to the website.
 Copies over the network can be slow, this allows everything to be on tigercat